aybberrada/AutoCor/README.md

   - opencv-python Library
   - tkinter Library

-To launch AutoCor, you can execute the GUI.py file
+To launch AutoCor, you can just run GUI.py.